 For example, I held a role as a Microsoft Learning Consultant, but I could easily change that title to say corporate trainer, because that’s truly what the job duties were.
 And it would make sense for me to do so if I was applying to corporate training positions and I wanted to make sure that they saw the four-plus years I held that role for as transferable experience.

 So when I say your job title, I mean, where it’s next to the school district that you work at.
 But up at the top, where you kind of give that title, short little snippet, that’s where you can say where you truly want to go.
-Mine says CEO of Teacher Career Coach and Qualified Team Solutions, but that’s actually where you could put project manager or curriculum writer or whatever path you’re pursuing.
+Mine says CEO of Teacher Career Coach, but that’s actually where you could put project manager or curriculum writer or whatever path you’re pursuing.
 I wouldn’t use this valuable space to say seeking new opportunities because it’s wasting keyword space.
 People are actually searching for connections that they know with titles like project manager.
 And so, you’ll want to pop up in their feed as they’re searching those types of titles.

 Identifying the job you want & the direction you’re going…